SirusAI/KNN-Linear-Regression-Prophet-for-Stock-Prediction/README.md

 * [Numpy](https://numpy.org/doc/stable/)
 # Methods
 The tool (Prodictors) includes 3 main methods for predicting analyzing stock prices.
 The data is generating from Yahoo Finance, up to 10 years of data for training (from 1/1/2010 to the most recent avaiable data).
-The default stat is Adjusted Closing and default start and end dates are the beginning and ending dates of the data.
+The default statistics data is the adj close, and the default start and end dates are the start and end dates of the data.
 # Examples
 By applying linear-regression / KNN / Prophet.
 ```